davebenson/doom4-walkthrough/README.md

 ## Mission 2:  VEGA Console area
 This is a semicircular area with a central room.

-But first, climb the crates at left and jump to find SECRET 2.4, "Heavy Assault Rifle Model, Bronzeguy".
+But first, climb the crates at left and jump to find SECRET 2.4, COLLECTIBLE 2.2, "Heavy Assault Rifle Model, Bronzeguy".

 Enter the central room and watch the cut scene.